 - are equipped with the scientific knowledge required to understand the uses and implications of science, today and for the future.

 In May 2021, we were awarded the Primary Science Quality Mark in recognition of all the amazing science learning that takes place at our school.

 Meet our lab technicians

-Will, Jess and Chloe help Mr Badley keep the science resources orderly and accounted for.
-Each Monday, they take 'orders' from the class teachers and deliver the required resources at the right times, and offer any other assistance the teachers might need.
+Charlotte and Harry help Mr Badley keep the science resources orderly and accounted for.
+Each Monday, they take 'orders' from the class teachers and deliver the required resources at the right times, as well as offering any other assistance the teachers might need.
 They also take measurements from our weather station each day so that classes studying the weather and changing seasons have data readily available.
 They are a huge help!